T-MLA: A targeted multiscale log-exponential attack framework for neural image compression: Methodology

 Crucially, adding small perturbations to low-magnitude coefficients remains imperceptible while preserving global image statistics.
 This allows the adversarial noise to hide beneath the ``ground noise floor'' of the image, avoiding both visual and statistical detection.

-Thus, the nonlinear perturbation strategy, by scaling perturbation strength inversely with the magnitude of the original coefficients, preserves salient structures while exploiting less informative regions for noise injection.
-This allows for more targeted and stealthy adversarial modifications in the multiscale wavelet domain.
+Thus, the proposed nonlinear perturbation strategy differs from standard additive noise by scaling perturbation strength inversely with the magnitude of the original coefficients.
+This ensures that attacks are masked within the inherent ``texture'' of the image, exploiting the fact that NIC models often allocate fewer bits to high-frequency, low-energy components.
+By aligning the attack with these statistical properties, T-MLA achieves a targeted degradation that is structurally stealthy in the multiscale wavelet domain.

+This is especially critical because modern NIC models allocate bits via entropy models conditioned on priors that expect smooth decay in high frequencies.
+Perturbing low-energy detail coefficients disrupts this expectation, effectively ``injecting entropy'' where the model expects redundancy, which forces the decoder to spend bits encoding noise or, when capacity is limited, to drop essential structural information, leading to the observed degradation.